IBMDeveloperBNL/hlfabric-lab/README.md

 npm install
 ```

-Next, add the `smart contract` sub-folder to your workspace in Visual Code.
+Next, add the `smart-contract` sub-folder to your workspace in Visual Code.
 Your workspace should look similar to:

 ![](./images/15-smart-contract-3.png)